allpix-squared/allpix-squared/tools/mesh_converter/README.md

 ### Input Data

-Currently, this tool supports the TCAD DF-ISE data format and requires the `.grd` and `.dat` files as input.
+Currently, this tool supports the TCAD DF-ISE data format as well as output generated from Silvaco TCAD.
+The respective parser has to be chosen using the `parser` configuration parameter.

+For the DF-ISE format, the mesh converter requires the `.grd` and `.dat` files as input alongside the parameter `parser = df-ise`.
 Here, the `.grd` file contains the vertex coordinates (3D or 2D) of each mesh node and the `.dat` file contains the value of each electric field vector component for each mesh node, grouped by model regions (such as silicon bulk or metal contacts).
 The regions are defined in the `.grd` file by grouping vertices into edges, faces and, consecutively, volumes or elements.

+For Silvaco TCAD, the data has to be extracted from the TCAD data, and `parser = silvaco` has to be selected.

 ### Output Data